-If you’re looking for easy but healthy, vegetarian comfort food that the whole family will love, look no further than these easy burritos.
+If you’re looking for easy but healthy, vegetarian comfort food that the whole family will love, look no further than these easy black bean burritos.
 They’re like a Mexican fiesta in your mouth and you’ll never miss the meat.

 There is something so comforting about a warm burrito that’s loaded to the max with black beans, rice, red bell peppers, diced tomatoes and green chiles, cheese, and topped with chunky salsa.

-How To Make The Vegetarian Burritos
+How to Make Vegetarian Burritos

 Add the mixture to flour tortillas, roll up the burritos, place them in a baking dish, top with salsa, cheese, and bake until the cheese melts and the salsa is bubbly, about 15 minutes.
 So easy.